jourquin/BoxCoxLogit/README.md

 ## Output
-Both scripts print the estimated model (values of the estimators, t-values, log-likelihood...) in the console and a spreadsheet-style data viewer with the actual and estimated transported quantities per mode on each ORG-DST relation.
+Both scripts print the estimated model (values of the estimators, t-values, log-likelihood...) in the console and a spreadsheet-style data viewer with the actual and estimated transported quantities per mode for each ORG-DST relation.
 Finally, the correlations between observed and estimated quantities are also printed in the console.